 MotorCities National Heritage Area logo

-Opening for the season soon ...
+Closed for the season ...

 Click here to see a video featuring Elena Bussell-Shelef, a descendant of one of the men killed at the Ford Hunger March, and learn why this park is so important.

-Dedicated on October 22, 2020!
+The Park was dedicated on October 22, 2020!

 Click here to see more photos from the ceremony.